Learning to play the organ

 The Reluctant Organist

-An English (Royal School of Church Music) handbook, written by Janette Cooper, specifically for pianists who have agreed to play the organ in church.
+This is an English Royal School of Church Music handbook, written by Janette Cooper, specifically for pianists who have agreed to play the organ in church.

 It includes information about the typical layout and structure of an organ, approaches to using the pedals (or not), using registration settings and approaches to rhythm.